julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/2_git.md

 ## `git` is a program for "distributed version control"

 `git` is a distributed version control system (DVCS).
-That is, it helps one keep track of their code (version control system), and the information about versions is distributed among many systems.
+That is, it helps one keep track of one's code, and the information about versions is distributed among many systems.

 Early version control systems were centralized -